-In December 2014, we entered into a collaboration agreement with Novartis Institutes for BioMedical Research, Inc. ("Novartis"), as amended (the "2014 Novartis Agreement") regarding the discovery of new CRISPR/Cas9-based therapies principally using chimeric antigen receptor T ("CAR-T") cells and hematopoietic stem cells ("HSCs").
-Under the Novartis collaboration agreement, we received a commitment to advance multiple programs.
-Pursuant to the 2014 Novartis Agreement, we granted Novartis exclusive rights to further develop and commercialize products arising out of the CAR-T cell program during the research term.
-Regarding HSCs, we are jointly advancing multiple programs with Novartis and have agreed to a process for assigning development and ownership rights, which may enable us to develop our own proprietary HSC pipeline.
-In December 2018, we expanded our collaboration agreement with Novartis to include discovery of CRISPR/Cas9-based therapies using certain limbal stem cells primarily against selected gene targets by Novartis.
-The research portion of our agreement with Novartis ended in December 2019, and we cannot guarantee that Novartis will continue to pursue programs that it has selected through our collaboration.
+In December 2014, we entered into a collaboration agreement with Novartis, which we amended in December 2018 (the "Novartis Agreement") regarding the discovery of new CRISPR/Cas9-based therapies principally using chimeric antigen receptor T ("CAR-T") cells, hematopoietic stem cells ("HSCs") and certain limbal stem cells selected by Novartis.
+Under the Novartis Agreement, Novartis committed to advance programs in these cells, and we granted it exclusive rights to further develop and commercialize the product candidates against targets it selected during the research term arising out of the programs.
+The research portion of our agreement with Novartis ended in December 2019, and we cannot guarantee that Novartis will continue to pursue any of its selected programs.

-In April 2016, we entered into a collaboration agreement with Regeneron Pharmaceuticals, Inc. ("Regeneron") that includes a product component to research, develop and commercialize CRISPR/Cas-based therapeutic products primarily focused on genome editing in the liver as well as a technology collaboration component, pursuant to which we and Regeneron will engage in research and development activities aimed at discovering and developing novel technologies and improvements to CRISPR/Cas9 technology to enhance our genome editing platform.
-Pursuant to the Regeneron collaboration agreement, we granted Regeneron exclusive rights to select up to 10 targets, subject to certain restrictions.
-We retained the rights to solely develop certain indications, other than ATTR, which is subject to a Co/Co agreement with Regeneron.
-We also have the right to choose additional liver targets for our own development during the collaboration term, which may be subject to additional Co/Co options by Regeneron.
-In July 2018, we entered into the first Co/Co agreement directed to ATTR (the "ATTR Co/Co"), under which we will be the clinical and commercial lead for ATTR activities.
-On December 13, 2019, Regeneron informed us that it would exercise its right under the ATTR Co/Co agreement to modify its shares of worldwide developments costs and profits from 50% to 25%, effective six months after its notice.
-Pursuant to the ATTR Co/Co agreement, Regeneron funded approximately 50% of the program's development costs through 2019.
-Starting June 2020 and thereafter, Regeneron will share approximately 25% of worldwide development costs and commercial profits for the ATTR program.
-We continue to lead the development and commercialization of any resulting ATTR products.
+In April 2016, we entered into a collaboration agreement with Regeneron, which we amended in May 2020 (the "Amended Regeneron Agreement").
+The Amended Regeneron Agreement includes a product component to research, develop and commercialize CRISPR/Cas-based therapeutic products primarily focused on genome editing in the liver, as well as a technology collaboration component, under which we and Regeneron will engage in research and development activities aimed at discovering and developing novel technologies and CRISPR/Cas technology improvements to enhance our genome editing platform.
+Pursuant to the Amended Regeneron Agreement, we granted Regeneron exclusive rights to select up to 15 initial targets, subject to certain restrictions and modifications.
+We retained the rights to solely develop certain indications, and have the right to choose additional liver targets for our own development during the collaboration term.
+Both parties have defined rights to enter into co-development and co-promotion ("Co/Co") agreements for indications selected by the other.
+Certain indications, such as ATTR, hemophilia A and hemophilia B are subject to Co/Co agreements.
+For example, in July 2018, we entered into an ATTR Co/Co under which we are the clinical and commercial lead for ATTR products.
+In December 2019, Regeneron exercised its right under the ATTR Co/Co agreement to modify its share of worldwide development costs and profits from 50% to 25% as of mid-June 2020.
+In May 2020, we entered into two co-development and co-funding agreements directed to each of hemophilia A and hemophilia B (the "Hemophilia Co-Co") agreements, under which Regeneron will be the clinical and commercial lead, for these programs.
+Under the Hemophilia Co-Co agreements, worldwide development costs and profits of any future covered products will be split between Regeneron and us, 65% and 35%, respectively.

 Either Novartis or Regeneron may change its strategic focus or pursue alternative technologies in a manner that results in reduced, delayed or no revenue to us.
-Each of Novartis and Regeneron has a variety of marketed products and product candidates either by itself or under collaboration with other companies, including some of our competitors, and the respective corporate objectives of Novartis or Regeneron may not be consistent with our best interests.
+Each of Novartis and Regeneron has a variety of marketed products and product candidates either by itself or with other companies, including some of our competitors, and the respective corporate objectives of Novartis or Regeneron may not be consistent with our best interests.
 Regeneron may change its position regarding its participation and funding of our joint ATTR activities, which may impact our ability to successfully pursue that program.
-If either of our collaboration partners fails to develop, obtain regulatory approval for or ultimately commercialize any product candidate from the development programs governed by the respective collaboration agreement in the applicable territories, or if either of our collaboration agreements, or dispute or litigation proceedings we may have with either Novartis or Regeneron in the future could delay development programs, create uncertainty as to ownership of or access to intellectual property rights, distract management from other business activities and generate substantial expense.
+If either of our collaboration partners fails to develop, obtain regulatory approval for or ultimately commercialize any product candidate from the development programs governed by the respective collaboration agreement, or breaches or terminates our collaboration proceedings we may have with either Novartis or Regeneron in the future could delay development programs, create uncertainty as to ownership of or access to intellectual property rights, distract management from other business activities and generate substantial expense.